obahamonde/aiofauna/README.md

 ✅ Performant: As a framework built on top of Aiohttp it leverages the power of asyncio and the fastest python `APIClient` built on top of aiohttp with Lazy Loading and session sharing, plus the ubiquiness of FaunaDB to achieve high performance.

-✅ Automatic Swagger UI generation: Automatic generation of interactive Swagger UI documentation for instant testing of your `Api`, exposed at the `/docs` path.
+✅ Automatic Swagger UI generation: Automatic generation of interactive Swagger UI documentation for instant testing of your `APIServer`, exposed at the `/docs` path.

 ✅ SSE (Server Sent Events): Built-in support for SSE (Server Sent Events) for real-time streaming of data from FaunaDB to your application, syntactic sugar through the `@sse` decorator.

-✅ Websockets: Built-in support for Websockets for real-time bidirectional communication between your application and the resources served by AioFauna `Api`, syntactic sugar through the `@websocket` decorator.
+✅ Websockets: Built-in support for Websockets for real-time bidirectional communication between your application and the resources served by AioFauna `APIServer`, syntactic sugar through the `@websocket` decorator.

 ✅ Robust data validation: Utilizes the rich features of Pydantic for data validation and serialization.